aau-claaudia/ailab-docs/docs/getting-started/running-applications.md

     The command will return one of these host names.
 If the command displays `srun: job XXXXXX queued and waiting for resources`, this means that all compute nodes are fully occupied (by other users' jobs) and your job is waiting in queue to be executed when resources become available.

     This was your first Slurm job.
-You will need this (`srun`) and other Slurm commands for most of your work in AI Lab.
+You will need this (`srun`) and other Slurm commands for most of your work in AI-LAB.

     !!! info "Checking the queue"
         Before running a job you typically wish to see an overview of what is currently in the queue.
 For example to see how many jobs might be waiting ahead of you or to get an overview of your own jobs.
 We recommend looking at our guide [Checking the queue](/additional-guides/checking-the-queue) to get familiar with Slurm queue commands.